Time Capsule (Parks and Recreation): Cultural references

 A great deal of the plot in "Time Capsule" revolves around the Twilight series of novels and films.
 The popular book series was written by Stephenie Meyer.
 At one point, while trying to persuade Leslie to include Twilight in the capsule, Kelly Larson begins telling the entire story of the Twilight series, including Meyer's birth and life story and shot-for-shot descriptions of the film adaptations.
 The stories are told from the perspective of high school student and outsider Bella Swan, who is pursued romantically by a vampire named Edward Cullen and a werewolf named Jacob Black.
 Elements of the story are raised in various scenes of "Time Capsule", including when Tom tries to ask Lucy why she broke up with him: "Is it because I'm not cool enough, like the normal kids compared to the vampires?
 Is it an Edward-Bella-Jacob type situation, where you like me but there's someone else you like more?"
 Leslie claims to favor Harry Potter, the popular fantasy series by author J.K.
 Rowling, over Twilight.
 Parks department employee Donna professes an unhealthy infatuation with Robert Pattinson, the actor who played Edward Cullen in the Twilight films.

 Among the town slogans Leslie described was "Pawnee: The Birthplace of Julia Roberts", a reference to the Academy Award-winning actress.
 Leslie subsequently explains Roberts is not from Pawnee and that she sued over the slogan, leading to a new slogan: "Pawnee: Home of the World Famous Julia Roberts Lawsuit".
 During the public meeting, one resident proposes putting Crazy from the Heat, the autobiography of Van Halen lead vocalist David Lee Roth, into the time capsule.
 When Andy and Eduardo bond, they find they are both fans of Dave Matthews Band, an American jam band.
-After Lucy breaks up with Tom, he dismissingly claims she is crazy, which he claims is what the characters on the HBO comedy-drama series Entourage always say whenever they break up with a woman.
+After Lucy breaks up with Tom, he dismissively claims she is crazy, which he claims is what the characters on the HBO comedy-drama series Entourage always say whenever they break up with a woman.